-Library collections - monographs, periodicals, exhibition catalogs, electronic books, artists' books, digital images and videos - are developed specifically to support the college's academic programs, with the majority of physical materials selected by faculty.
+Library collections - books, periodicals, exhibition catalogs, e-books, artists' books, digital images and videos - are developed specifically to support the college's academic programs, with the majority of physical materials selected by faculty.
 Additionally, students, faculty and staff benefit from access to the collections of 66 academic libraries in Missouri and nearby states through KCAI's membership in the MOBIUS consortium.
 Our MOBIUS membership affords walk-in borrowing privileges at eight Kansas City-area academic libraries, including those of the University of Missouri-Kansas City and Rockhurst University, both excellent libraries near the KCAI campus.
 Alternatively, borrowing requests can be initiated online through the library catalog, resulting in delivery of materials via courier from any of the member-libraries to the KCAI library within three to five days.

-Jannes Library subscribes to a broad array of online information resources, giving users 24/7 access, on campus or off, to electronic books, magazine articles, dictionaries, encyclopedias and other information resources, tools for learning, and collections of high-quality digital images.
-Additional online services provided by Jannes Library include a robust language-instruction platform offering more than 80 languages, and a platform for streaming video instruction in software, creative applications, and digital technologies.
+Jannes Library subscribes to a broad array of online information resources, giving users 24/7 access, on campus or off, to e-books, magazine articles, streaming media, high-quality digital images, dictionaries, encyclopedias and other information resources, including a language instruction platform featuring more than 80 languages.
 Links to online resources, as well as general information about library operations, are available at the library's home page: http://kcai.edu/campus-life/jannes-library/.
 This homepage and other Jannes library web pages feature chat windows, offering research help provided by librarians, throughout the day, overnight and on weekends.